-The European Union is one of the largest donors several accession countries, as the Republic of Serbia.
-Support from EU funds is intended for legal, institutional, administrative, economic and social reforms necessary in the process of accession to the EU.
-Various areas are contemplated, from the judiciary, public administration and public finances to education, employment, transportation and agriculture and environmental protection.
+The European Union is one of the largest donors in several accession countries, as is the Republic of Serbia.
+Support from the EU funds is intended for legal, institutional, administrative, economic and social reforms necessary in the EU accession process.
+Various areas are considered, from the judiciary, public administration and public finances to education, employment, transportation, and agriculture and environmental protection.

-During the accession period, the main funding program for candidate countries is the Instrument for Pre-Accession Assistance (IPA).
-One of the main objectives of the IPA instrument is to create administrative capacities to implement the funds available after EU accession, i.e. in particular the EU cohesion policy funds.
-Cohesion policy is an important investment tool for the European Union to achieve growth and development and to strengthen economic, social, and territorial cohesion.
-Through the IPA funds, different projects are currently being implemented aimed at the regional linkage of public services / institutions in different areas.
-And also, specific environmental projects, such as funded projects for the identification, designation and establishment of the Natura 2000 network in Serbia.
+During the accession period, the main funding programme for candidate countries is the Instrument for Pre-Accession Assistance (IPA).
+One of the main objectives of the IPA instrument is to create administrative capacities to implement the funds available after the EU accession, i.e., the EU cohesion policy funds in particular.
+The cohesion policy is an important investment tool for the European Union to achieve growth and development and to strengthen economic, social, and territorial cohesion.
+Through the IPA funds, different projects are currently being implemented aimed at the regional linkage of public services/institutions in different areas.
+In addition, specific environmental projects, such as projects funded for the identification, designation and establishment of the Natura 2000 network in Serbia.

 For the Member States, there is a big range of funding programmes.
-The EU funding programmes supports research and innovation for a broad range of projects and programmes covering areas such as regional & urban development, employment & social inclusion, agriculture & rural development, maritime & fisheries policies, research & innovation and humanitarian aid.
+The EU funding programmes support research and innovation for a broad range of projects and programmes covering areas such as regional and urban development, employment and social inclusion, agriculture and rural development, maritime and fisheries policies, research and innovation and humanitarian aid.
 The most highlighted ones are:

-Horizon Europe is the EU’s research and innovation programme for 2021-2027 with a budget of €95.5 billion.
-It tackles climate change, helps to achieve the UN’s Sustainable Development Goals and boosts the EU’s competitiveness and growth.
+Horizon Europe is the EU research and innovation programme for 2021-2027 with a budget of €95.5 billion.
+It tackles climate change, helps to achieve the UN Sustainable Development Goals and boosts the EU competitiveness and growth.

-The LIFE Programme is the EU’s financial instrument supporting environmental, nature conservation and climate action projects throughout the EU.
-Since 1992, LIFE has co-financed more than 4500 projects.
-For the 2014-2020 funding period, LIFE contributed approximately €3.4 billion to the protection of the environment and climate.
+The LIFE Programme is the EU financial instrument supporting environmental, nature conservation and climate action projects throughout the European Union.
+Since 1992, LIFE has co-financed more than 4,500 projects.
+For the 2014-2020 funding period, LIFE contributed with approximately €3.4 billion to the protection of the environment and climate.

-Over half of EU funding is channelled through the 5 European structural and investment funds (ESIF).
+More than a half of the EU funding is channelled through the 5 European structural and investment funds (ESIF).
 They are jointly managed by the European Commission and the EU countries.
 The purpose of all these funds is to invest in job creation and a sustainable and healthy European economy and environment.